NicolaPapini/N-ary-Tree/README.md

 ## Functionalities:

-1. Add a root to the tree or set a new root.
-2. Find the first occurrence of a node based on its content.
+1. Find the first occurrence of a node based on its content.
-3. Add a node to the tree as a child of a specific parent node.
+2. Add a node to the tree as a child of a specific parent node.
 You can also add it in a specific position among the children of a parent node.
-4. Remove the first occurrence of a node based on its content.
+3. Remove the first occurrence of a node based on its content.
-5. Remove a node in a specific position among the children of a parent node.
+4. Remove a node in a specific position among the children of a parent node.
-6. Check if the tree is empty.
+5. Check if the tree is empty.
-7. Get the pre-order/post-order/level-order traversal path as a List.
+6. Get the pre-order/post-order/level-order traversal path as a List.
-8. Get the height of the tree.
+7. Get the height of the tree.

 ## Example Usage: